rberaldo/tube2cast/README.md

 The script is pretty simple and depends on `python3` and `youtube-dl`.
 I'll be expanding on these notes and adding features as I need them.

+## Usage

+By default, `tube2cast.sh` downloads a video, converts it to vorbis and serves the file at port 8000.
+If that's what you need, simply run

+    tube2cast.sh [link to YouTube video]

+To download [this video from YouTube][rickroll], have it converted to mp3 and served at port 8080, run:

+    tube2cast.sh -f mp3 -port 8080 http://www.youtube.com/watch?v=dQw4w9WgXcQ

 ## Troubleshooting

 * "`tube2cast.sh` is using the built-in options for port and filetype.